About Please Kill Me

 Buy the Book – Various Editions

-E-book – Grove/Atlantic Books has announced the release of the e-book edition of Please Kill Me: The Uncensored Oral History of Punk by Legs McNeil and Gillian McCain.
+E-book – Grove/Atlantic Books has released the e-book edition of Please Kill Me: The Uncensored Oral History of Punk by Legs McNeil and Gillian McCain.

 Order the e-book here: